pnp/blog/content/post/get-your-to-do-tasks-daily-in-teams-using-power-automate.md

 ## Microsoft Graph To Do APIs in Graph Explorer

-To understand how the Microsoft Graph To Do API queries work, let\'s use [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) to make a query against your own data.
+To understand how the Microsoft Graph To Do API queries work, let's use [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) to make a query against your own data.
 The first task is to select **Sign in to